AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-2024-2-0.md

 ## Upgrade to February 2024 release

-Upgrade your current Experience Manager Guides as a Cloud Service setup by performing the following steps:
+Experience Manager Guides is upgraded automatically upon upgrading the current (latest) release of Experience Manager as a Cloud Service.

-1. Check out the Cloud Services' Git code and switch to the branch configured in the Cloud Services pipeline corresponding to the environment that you want to upgrade.
-2. Update `<dox.version>` property in `/dox/dox.installer/pom.xml` file of your Cloud Services Git code to 2024.02.0.15.
-3. Commit the changes and run the Cloud Services pipeline to upgrade to the February 2024 release of Experience Manager Guides as a Cloud Service.
+Perform the following steps for Experience Manager Guides as a Cloud Service if you haven't done earlier for your existing release:

-## Steps to enable the trigger of a script via a servlet
+### Steps to enable the trigger of a script via a servlet

-(Only if you are on a version prior to the June 2023 release of Experience Manager Guides as a Cloud Service)
+(Only if you are on a release before the June 2023 release of Experience Manager Guides as a Cloud Service)

 After you complete the installation, you can choose to HIT the trigger to start the translation job: